 We aim to facilitate mentorship in whatever structure best suits you, be it in person or online.
-If you are interested in becoming a mentor, please contact alumni@ucc.ie and a member of the Alumni and Development team will be in touch.
+If you are interested in becoming a mentor, please contact alumni@ucc.ie and a member of the UCC Advancement Office will be in touch.